pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

 ## What the Component Does

-As we said, the component deploys a static website to AWS and, optionally, a CloudFront CDN.
+The component deploys a static website to AWS and, optionally, a CloudFront CDN.
 You simply add a few lines of code, set a few configuration parameters, run `pulumi up` and let the component do the rest.
 The component sets up:

 * An Amazon S3 bucket
 * An Amazon CloudFront CDN (optional)